SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 To show how Spec enables the composition and reuse of user interfaces, in this chapter we build the user interface shown in Figure *@figprotocolbrowser@* as a composition of four parts:
 1. The **WidgetClassListPresenter**: a widget containing a `SpListPresenter` specifically for displaying the subclasses of `SpAbstractWidgetPresenter`.
 1. The **ProtocolMethodListPresenter**: a widget composed of a `SpListPresenter` and a `SpLabelPresenter` for displaying methods of a protocol.
-1. The **ProtocolPresenter**:  a composition of one `WidgetClassListPresenter` and two `ProtocolMethodListPresenter`.
+1. The **ProtocolViewerPresenter**:  a composition of one `WidgetClassListPresenter` and two `ProtocolMethodListPresenter`.
 It allows browsing the methods of all subclasses of `SpAbstractWidgetPresenter`.
-1. The **ProtocolCodeBrowserPresenter**: reuses a `ProtocolPresenter`, changes its layout, and adds a `SpTextPresenter` to see the source code of the methods.
+1. The **ProtocolCodeBrowserPresenter**: reuses a `ProtocolViewerPresenter`, changes its layout, and adds a `SpTextPresenter` to see the source code of the methods.

 ### Creating a basic UI to be reused as a widget
 @sec_WidgetClassList

-The first custom UI we build displays a list of all subclasses of the class `SpAbstractWidgetPresenter`.
+The first UI we build displays a list of all subclasses of the class `SpAbstractWidgetPresenter`.
 This UI will later be reused as a widget for a more complete UI.
-The code is as follows (we do not include code for accessors):
+The code is as follows.

-First, we create a subclass of `SpPresenter` with one instance variable `list` which will hold an instance of `SpListModel`.
+First, we create a subclass of `SpPresenter` with one instance variable `list` which will hold an instance of `SpListPresenter`.

 ```
 SpPresenter << #WidgetClassListPresenter